vee-js/Veax/README.md

 ## Introduction

-Veex (pronounced /vi:ks/) is A State Management Library for Vee.js.
+Veax (pronounced /vi:ks/) is A State Management Library for Vee.js.

 ## Documentation